douglowder/TestConfigPluginTV/README.md

 A test app to try out `@config-plugins/tv`.

+> The plugin has not been released yet.
+This repo currently uses a testing version named `@douglowder/config-tv`.

 Includes code to exercise EAS Update, and show a video using `expo-video`.

 ## Quick start